Road Trip! 8 Exciting California Family Summer Getaways

 In addition to tours, Safari West offers overnight accommodations in the form of luxury "glamping" tent cabins.
 They even have family tents with bunk beds.
-You can dine at their on-site restaurant, the Savannah Grill, too.
+You can dine at their on-site restaurant, the Savanna Grill, too.
 It's an experience you and your family won't forget.
 Read about our adventure at Safari West.

 This laid-back seaside town about two hours from Marin boasts beautiful beaches and the world-famous Santa Cruz Beach Boardwalk, which has been delighting visitors since 1907.
 You'll also find a surfing museum housed in an old lighthouse, an interactive visitor center for the Monterey Bay National Marine Sanctuary, the nearby Roaring Camp Railroads, and even the Mystery Spot, a roadside attraction that seems to defy the very laws of physics.

 California's Sierra Foothills are famous as the site of the Gold Rush in the 1800s.
 Many of the small towns up there retain their 19th-century charm, and families will find plenty to do, from riding a real steam train at Railtown 1897 to panning for gold in the historic town of Columbia.
-We usually stay to the town of Sonora, which has a great location with close proximity to Railtown and Columbia, as well as the cute town of Murphys and its nearby caves.
+We usually stay to the town of Sonora, which has a great location with close proximity to Railtown and Columbia, as well as the cute town of Murphys and its nearby attractions like Moaning Caverns.

 Yosemite National Park isn't exactly a hidden gem, expecially during the summer when the Valley bustles with tourists.
 Despite this, it's still a must-visit destination for that classic High Sierra summer vacation, and you can find plenty of places there that are far less crowded than Yosemite Valley itself.
 Right outside the park's west entrance is Evergreen Lodge, a fantastic rustic retreat with cool cabins, great food, a pool, a rec room with a cozy fireplace, games for everyone, and plenty of activities for the kids.
 Read about our stay at the Evergreen Lodge.

 Just south of Santa Cruz, at the opposite end of Monterey Bay, Monterey and adjacent Pacific Grove are worthwhile spring break destinations.
-Monterey offers the amazing Monterey Bay Aquarium, historic sites from early California, beaches, and Cannery Row.
+Monterey offers the amazing Monterey Bay Aquarium (advance tickets required), historic sites from early California, beaches, and Cannery Row.
 Pacific Grove, Monterey's homier next-door neighbor, has a small-town feel that seems far removed from the touristy bustle of nearby Cannery Row as well as its own unique attractions, including a cool natural history museum, an historic lighthouse, and a grove that's home to migrating Monarch butterflies every fall and winter.

 Further down California's Coast is the seaside town of Pismo Beach, where you can explore the beach, paddle a kayak, and even ride an ATV across the sand dunes.
 Nearby San Luis Obispo, with its historic mission and college-town charm is worth a visit, too.

 We love the family-friendly SeaCrest Oceanfront Hotel.
 Perched on the bluffs right over the ocean, it offers spectacular views, spacious grounds with lawns, two swimming pools, fire pits, and a BBQ area, beach access, and family suites with separate bedrooms for the kids.

-Los Angeles and Hollywood
+Los Angeles & Hollywood

 We also love to explore the Hollywood experience.
 Brave the craziness of Hollywood Boulevard to see a movie at the lavish El Capitan Theater, Disney's restored 1926 movie palace, equipped with state-of-the-art cinematic technology.
 No movie-themed visit to the Southland would be complete without a movie studio tour.
-Tour the legendary Warner Bros. back lot in Burbank on their studio tour (for families with kids 8 and up), and take a ride through a century of movie-making history at Universal Studios Hollywood, where you can also experience the Wizarding World of Harry Potter, meet the Simpsons at Springfield USA, and more.

 Another favorite LA destination is the La Brea Tar Pits and Museum, which gives you a unique look at prehistoric Southern California.
 Get up-close-and-personal with fossils of mammoths, ground sloths, saber-tooth cats, dire wolves, and other Ice Age creatures that once roamed the area.

-Promote your business here!
+Promote your business here